Updated July 9, 2021

-If you’ve had success getting your sanctuary established, you’re providing appropriate care for your residents, you’ve opened up to the public, and you’re ready to take things to the next level in effective organization operations, visitor surveys are one of the most important tools that you can leverage for optimizing and providing extra value to many endeavors your sanctuary takes on.
+If you’ve had success getting your sanctuary established, you’re providing appropriate care for your residents, you’ve opened up to the public, and you’re ready to make your organization and its programs more effective, visitor surveys are one of the most important tools that you can leverage for optimizing impact.

-Keeping well-defined metrics about your visitors, their demographics, and whether your organization has caused an impact on their views can help hone your outreach tactics, fundraising, and events in a myriad of ways.
+Gathering information about your visitors, their demographics, and whether your organization has caused an impact on their views can help you more effectively plan and organize your education, outreach, fundraising, and events efforts in a variety of ways.

 Data To Consider Capturing

-The key categories of data that can be easily leveraged for your sanctuary’s benefit include visitor demographics, their existent and changed viewpoints, and their attitudes toward your sanctuary.
-These broad categories can be captured anonymously by simple questions on a brief, easy to interpret survey.
+The key categories of data that can be easily leveraged for your sanctuary’s benefit include visitor demographics, their existent and changed viewpoints regarding farmed animals, and their attitudes toward your sanctuary.
+These broad categories can be captured anonymously by simple questions on a brief, user-friendly survey.

 When Should They Be Filled Out?

-By providing short surveys (which optimally could be completed within a few minutes) immediately at the end a tour or visit, you will have a much easier time getting more visitors to give you accurate data.
-Sending surveys in follow-up emails after visitors have left will guarantee poor rates of completion!
-We recommend providing as many simultaneous survey fill-out opportunities as possible (for example, a stack of surveys ready to go on many clipboards rather than only one or two clipboards for a large group to share) to maximize engagement.
+By providing short surveys that can be completed within a few minutes immediately after a tour or visit, you will have a much easier time getting visitors to give you accurate data.
+Unfortunately, sending surveys in follow-up emails after visitors have left will guarantee poor rates of completion!
+We recommend providing as many simultaneous survey fill-out opportunities as possible.
+For example, consider providing a stack of surveys that are already attached to clipboards to maximize engagement and efficiency.

 A Sample Survey, Surveyed